bubblelabai/BubbleLab/README.md

 - Explore the source code
 - Open issues for bugs or feature requests about Bubble Studio or add more bubbles
 - Submit pull requests
-- Join our community discussions
+- [Join our Discord community](https://discord.gg/PkJvcU2myV) for discussions and support

 ## License